Meet the Openfort CLI

 Getting started begins with openfort login, which opens the Openfort dashboard in your browser and stores your API key, publishable key, and project ID locally for future commands.

-Before you create wallets or sign data, you generate wallet encryption keys with openfort wallet-keys create.
+Before you create wallets or sign data, you generate wallet signing keys with openfort backend-wallet setup.
 That command creates an ECDSA P-256 key pair, registers it with Openfort, and saves the keys to your local credentials file.

 From there, the CLI works well in both interactive and automated environments.
 It can read stored credentials automatically for local development, and it also supports environment variables such as OPENFORT_API_KEY, OPENFORT_WALLET_SECRET, OPENFORT_PUBLISHABLE_KEY, and OPENFORT_BASE_URL for scripts and CI workflows.